tomstylestailwind/cfscareerday/readme.md

 [https://cfscareerday.azurewebsites.net/](https://cfscareerday.azurewebsites.net/)

 Each change I made to the code is called a **commit**.
 With each commit I wrote a short comment explaining what the change did, and who helped me write it.
-You can [https://github.com/tomstylestailwind/cfscareerday/commits/master](see a list of all the commits), perhaps find yours.
+You can [see a list of all the commits](https://github.com/tomstylestailwind/cfscareerday/commits/master), perhaps find yours.

 A commit looks like this.
 ![An example commit](https://raw.githubusercontent.com/tomstylestailwind/cfscareerday/master/CFSCareerDay/wwwroot/img/ExampleCommit.jpg "Example commit diff")